MohammedBDE/MohammedBDE/README.md

 ## 💼 Experience

-- **Freelance Developer** — building custom websites and web applications for individuals and small businesses, including QR-code digital menu systems for restaurants.
+- **Freelance Developer** — I've worked building custom websites and web applications for individuals and small businesses, including QR-code digital menu systems for restaurants and web applications for retail stores and shops.

 ## 🚀 Featured Projects